 Radovljica – a town full of history, beauty and charm

-The aim of this post is to get you excited about visiting the town of Radovljica (sometimes shortened to Radol’ca), located just a short drive from the famous Lake Bled.
-In our opinion Radovljica has one of the most charming Old Town centers in Slovenia.
-It is also one of the most preserved ones, with houses dating from the 14th and 15th century.
+The aim of this post is to get you excited about visiting the town of Radovljica (sometimes shortened to Radol’ca).
+Radovljica is located just a short drive from the famous Lake Bled.
+It has one of the most charming Old Town centers in Slovenia and also one of the most preserved ones.
+Some houses are dating from the 14th and 15th century.
 Scenic views of the Alps are included in your visit.

 Radovljica, it feells so good to be here!

-Before walking into the Radovljica Old Town we are faced with a bit of an exciting choice.
+Before walking into the Radovljica Old Town there is a bit of an exciting choice.
 It is possible to either enter through the one-time Upper Town Gate or use the only preserved moat tunnel in Slovenia from the late middle ages.
 Well, the moat tunnel it is for us!
-We walk through the tunnel all the way, our silent step is accompanied with a light medieval breeze and a thought of what the life looked like above our heads some five hunderd years or more ago …
+We walk through the tunnel all the way.
+Our silent step is accompanied with a light medieval breeze and a thought of what the life looked like above our heads some five hunderd years or more ago …

 Radovljica contains the only still-existing moat in all of Slovenia:

 Once on the main square, the colorful facades of the Old Town cheerfully radiate in the bright summer sun.
-The main Linhartov trg square is calling to be explored and enjoyed, it is really good to be here taking in all this splendidness.
+The main Linhartov trg square is calling to be explored and enjoyed.
+It’s really good to be here taking in all this splendidness.